Hmong Americans: Kansas

-Kansas has a moderately-sized Hmong population.
 Kansas City was one of the first cities to accept Hmong people after the war.
-Its Hmong population declined in the early 80s due to migration from Kansas to California, and the Northern Midwest.
-The population has since stabilized and has more than double every decade since 1990.
-According to the 2010 Census, 1,732 Hmong people lived in Kansas of which 1,600 lived in the Kansas Side of Kansas City and an estimated more than 400 families and 2,000 Hmong living in the Greater Kansas City Area in 2013.
-Lao Family was established in Kansas City in the 1980s but the Hmong separated from the organization to create the Hmong American Community, Inc. which today is still a functioning entity hosting Hmong New Year celebrations in Kansas City.
-Kansas City has a vast majority Green Hmong population and is greater than 80% converted to Christianity though more and more Hmong people move in every year that still practices the traditional religion.
-Kansas City is home to Hmong churches, multiple Hmong runs and owned manufacturing companies, nail salons, small business such as insurance and barber shops, vendors at the flea market, an organization such as Hmong Village Inc., Vang Organization, and Herr Organization just to name a few.
+Its Hmong population declined in the early 80s due to migration of many from Kansas to California, and to the Northern Midwest.
+The population has since stabilized and has more than doubled every decade since 1990.
+According to the 2010 Census, 1,732 Hmong people lived in Kansas, of which 1,600 lived in the Kansas side of Kansas City.
+More than 400 families and 2,000 Hmong were estimated to be living in the Greater Kansas City Area in 2013.

+Lao Family was established in Kansas City in the 1980s.
+The Hmong separated from that organization to create Hmong American Community, Inc. It still operates and hosts Hmong New Year celebrations in Kansas City.
+Kansas City has a vast majority Green Hmong population.
+More than 80% of the people had converted to Christianity, although many new arrivals of Hmong people still practice traditional religion.
+Kansas City is home to Hmong churches, multiple Hmong-run and owned manufacturing companies, nail salons, small business such as insurance and barber shops, vendors at the flea market, and organizations such as Hmong Village Inc., Vang Organization, and Herr Organization.